Skip to main content

 Inflammation exerts its influence on the HPA axis through various mechanisms.
 Pro-inflammatory cytokines, such as interleukin-6 (IL-6) and tumor necrosis factor-alpha (TNF-alpha), can directly stimulate the hypothalamus and pituitary, leading to increased CRH and ACTH release.
 This drives higher cortisol production in the short term.

-Over prolonged periods, however, this sustained stimulation can lead to a state of at the cellular level, where tissues become less responsive to cortisol’s anti-inflammatory signals.
+Over prolonged periods, however, this sustained stimulation can lead to a state of cortisol resistance at the cellular level, where tissues become less responsive to cortisol’s anti-inflammatory signals.
 This means that even if cortisol levels are adequate, its effectiveness in dampening inflammation is reduced, perpetuating the inflammatory state.

 Conversely, chronic inflammation can also lead to a blunted adrenal response.
 In some individuals, prolonged HPA axis activation can result in a downregulation of adrenal receptors or a depletion of the necessary precursors for hormone synthesis.
 This can manifest as lower-than-optimal cortisol levels, particularly during times of stress.